MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage-for-your-organization.md

 ## Report on Version Storage Usage in a SharePoint Site

-As a SharePoint Site Administrator, you can request an inventory of the versions on a site, library or file, which can be used for various scenarios:
+As a SharePoint Site Administrator, you can request an inventory of the versions on a site, library, or file, which can be used for various scenarios:

 - Review current version storage used by existing versions.

 - Understand how a version limit impacts new versions by applying the desired limits on existing versions. before configuring limits.

-- Analyze impact of trimming existing versions prior to scheduling a trim job.
+- Analyze the impact of trimming existing versions before scheduling a trim job.

 > [!NOTE]
 > Additional reporting options are available with [Microsoft Graph Data Connect](/graph/data-connect-datasets#onedrive-and-sharepoint-online).